patelpb96/GizmoElementTracers/README.md

 Instructions for install:

 1. create a directory $DIR
-2. clone gizmo_analysis-SGK into $DIR
+2. clone gizmo_analysis into $DIR
-3. move setup.py from gizmo_analysis-SGK into $DIR
+3. copy setup.py from gizmo_analysis into $DIR (moving it will give you hg issues when pulling updates in the future)
 4. run python setup.py develop

 In commands, that is: